CSchioeler/online-appendix/README.md

 # online-appendix

-This repository will be populated with the RMarkdown and Stata do-files that I used for all my work.
+This repository contains the RMarkdown and Stata .do files used for data cleaning, analysis and visualisation for my paper.